gijzelaerr/python-snap7/doc/installation.rst

 =========================

 We advice you to install python-snap7 using a binary wheel.
-The binary wheels should work on Windows 64x, OS X (intel) and Linux x64. python-snap7 is available on `PyPI <https://pypi.python.org/pypi/python-snap7/>`_.
+The binary wheels should work on Windows 64x, OS X (intel), Linux x64 and Linux ARM. python-snap7 is available on `PyPI <https://pypi.python.org/pypi/python-snap7/>`_.
 You can install it by using pip::